-You have a large walk-in bow tent with sturdy solid camp beds (with good mattress and all linen and towels included) and a small ‘verandah’ with camping chairs to the front and a small en-suite bathroom area through a zip door at the back.
-Water is heated as needed on camp fires and there is a portable toilet.
+You have a large walk-in sahara style tent with sturdy solid camp beds (with good mattress and all linen and towels included) and a shaded ‘verandah’ with camping chairs to the front and a small en-suite bathroom area through a zip door at the back.
+Water is heated as needed on camp fires for your bucket shower and there is a portable toilet.

 When to go